subramaneshwar/Githubexploration/README.md

 ## Features

-- **Login Page**: Users can enter their email, password, Github username, and password to log in.
+- **Login Page**: Users can enter their  Github username, and password to log in.
 User data is fetched from the Github API and stored in the Redux store upon successful login.

 - **Home Page**: After logging in, users are redirected to the home page.
 Data from the Github public API (https://api.github.com/users) is fetched and displayed in tile form.
 Clicking on a tile redirects to the user details page.